alexismgjackson-github/checkin/README.md

 ### _FIREBASE AUTHENTICATION_

-- Understand the basic principles and importance of authentication in web applications
 - Set up Firebase for managing authentication processes
 - Implement user registration using email/password in a secure manner
 - Enable users to log in with their email/password and handle authentication errors